-The Malki Foundation Therapies at Home program provides therapies to children with severe disabilities in Israel who are living at home, and not in an institution.
+The Malki Foundation Therapies at Home program, including the Lilly and Alexander Enten Memorial Hydrotherapy Fund, provides therapies to children with severe disabilities in Israel who are living at home, and not in an institution.
 It is our firm belief that the best environment for a child’s development is in the family home.
 The multiple challenges faced by these children on a daily basis are very extreme: they require all the love and care the family can muster… and as much paramedical therapy support as they can afford.
 The cost of therapies, and finding the money to fund it, is a major factor in the lives of such families.
 Schools provide some therapies, but never enough.

 Through Therapies at Home, the Malki Foundation subsidizes the cost of the five most important non-medical therapies: